Psychology Frequently Asked Questions

 - You can find a job related to your psychology major: case management, community relations, crisis work, grant writing, data analysis, recruitment, sales, public relations or substance abuse counseling.

 - Finally, you can use a bachelor’s degree in psychology to prepare you for almost any non-technical job.
 A bachelor’s degree in psychology provides students with a broad background in liberal education.
 Students will gain critical skills in oral and written communication, active listening, teamwork, leadership, critical thinking and problem solving.
 And that is exactly what most employers are looking for.
-For helpful tips in choosing a career path, please visit the Career and Professional Development Center.
+For helpful tips in choosing a career path, please visit the Career and Internship Center.

 Do you need a master’s degree?